-From 2 August 2026, the General-Purpose-AI obligations of the EU AI Act apply across the EU.
-Anyone offering AI experiences for children will be scrutinised first — and without clean provenance, a documented risk assessment and transparent parent flows, products will be off-shelf.
+The EU AI Act takes effect in stages: GPAI obligations since 02 August 2025, standard obligations from 02 August 2026, high-risk applications in the education context from 02 December 2027.
+Anyone offering AI experiences for children will be scrutinised first, and without clean provenance, a documented risk assessment and transparent parent flows, products will be off-shelf.
 A briefing on what changes and what providers should prepare today.

 Articles 53 ff. of the AI Act bring the GPAI obligations into force: providers of large AI models must produce technical documentation, training-data summaries, copyright compliance and safety evaluations.
 The duties cascade through the value chain - anyone integrating those models into children's products co-owns responsibility, including logging, escalation paths and blocklists.

 For children-facing products, JuSchG requirements and the Digital Services Act stack on top.
-Together they form a checklist that most US companion apps structurally cannot — and will not — meet.
+Together they form a checklist that most engagement-driven companion apps structurally cannot - and will not - meet.

 Why children's products get audited first